 This article therefore explains how to access, send and receive messages via WhatsApp for iPhone (or Android!) on your Mac.
 Oh, and if you want to use WhatsApp on your iPad, we've got a tutorial for that too.

-Back in 2015, WhatsApp had its own variation for PC & Mac users dubbed WhatsApp Web.
+Back in 2015, WhatsApp started to offer a version of WhatsApp for PC & Mac users dubbed WhatsApp Web.
 It's essentially a browser-based WhatsApp app, allowing users to log in from virtually any device and be able to access their WhatsApp messages.
-It’s fully supported on Google Chrome, Opera and FireFox, but doesn’t offer official support for those using Safari – although it does work, just with a handful of features missing.

-By heading to the WhatsApp Web website on Chrome, Opera or FireFox, you’re able to log in quickly using a QR code and access all conversations available on your smartphone.
+You'll be able to access all the conversations available on your smartphone.
 In addition to this, you can send and receive media, participate in group chats, send and receive voice notes and even receive notifications whenever a new message is received.
-If you access WhatsApp Web via Safari, you’ll have access to all the above features apart from push notification support, and voice note recording (you’re still able to listen to them).

 Following the success of WhatsApp Web, the company launched its very own desktop app for Mac and PC users.
-It can be downloaded for free through the WhatsApp website and is extremely simple to set up.
+It can be downloaded for free through the WhatsApp website or from the Mac App Store here and is extremely simple to set up.